-Quility Design System
+Quility: Design System

 Problem: When I audited our existing component library, I found that we had a fundamental usability crisis with parts that didn't meet modern web standards or basic accessibility requirements, creating a disjointing and inconsistent experience.
-I focused the rebuild on solving four core issues:
+I focused the rebuild on solving three core issues:

 • Lack of interaction states: Almost all existing components lacked visual feedback like hover and pressed states, making users unsure if an element was clickable or if the system had registered their input.